turingschool/career-development-curriculum/module_four/negotiations.md

     -Commute/transportation costs; could discuss that but it has to be company-wide, they might not change the rules for you

-    "If you can do this, then I'm on board."

 ### I Do: Negotiation Demo
 -Evaluate multiple offers